Skip to navigation Skip to content

 Transfer date

 The transfer date for an Austudy or YA claim depends on a customer's circumstances and the payment the customer is transferring from.
-It may be the date the claim is lodged, the day after previous study ended, the study start date or date paid to plus 1 day, depending on payment qualification and what is most beneficial for the customer.
-See:
+Depending on payment qualification and what is most beneficial for the customer, it may be the:

 Pensioner Education Supplement

-In some cases, customers receiving qualifying payments for Pensioner Education Supplement (PES) may apply for Austudy or YA by mistake, instead of Pensioner Education Supplement.
+Customers receiving qualifying payments for Pensioner Education Supplement (PES) may apply for Austudy or YA by mistake, instead of Pensioner Education Supplement (PES).
 It may be more beneficial to remain on the existing payment.
 See Identifying the most beneficial payment for students or Australian Apprentices.

 Payment delivery day